 In 1955, Al Balding achieved something that no other Canadian golfer had been able to accomplish.
-At Florida’s Mayfair Open, he was the first Canadian to win a PGA tour event on US soil!
+At Florida’s Mayfair Open, he was the first Canadian to win a PGA tour event!
 In 1997 members of The Credit Valley Golf and Country Club honoured Al by not only naming a room after him, but also filling the room with photos and memorabilia of Al’s illustrious career.

 We are proud to remember Allan George Balding as a former member of Credit Valley.
 In honour of his memory, Credit Valley continues to host the Annual Al Balding Memorial Charity Pro Am each September.

 Al Balding was born in Toronto on April 29, 1924.
 In 1942 he joined the Canadian army, landed in France with the 2nd Division, 6th Field Regiment, 13th Field Battery and continued his service through into Germany.

 Balding came late to golf.
 He was hired as a Starter in 1949 at the Oakdale Golf Club on weekends and two years later at the age of 28, he won the Quebec Open and his first of four Canadian Match Play Championships.
 In 1950 he started working in the back shop at the Burlington Golf Club.

 In 1954 he became the Club Professional at Credit Valley Golf and Country Club where he remained a member until his passing in 2006.

 In 1955 Balding was the first Canadian ever to win a PGA tour event when he captured Florida’s Mayfair Open.

 In 1957 he added two more wins and finished eighth on the money list, the best showing by a Canadian for many years to come.

 Balding’s shoulder injuries, received during his military service, continued to plague him.
 In the early 1960’s both shoulders required surgery causing him to fall off the Tour.